mzggr0914/android_kernel_a325x_resukisu/README.md

 - SUSFS runtime logging disabled for release builds
 - AnyKernel3 installation package

-ReSukiSU 35136 with the refreshed SUSFS v2.3.0 non-GKI port has been boot-tested on the SM-A325N.
-ReSukiSU Manager reports normal operation, including the post-exec/SU-session compatibility path that fixes the 35127-era boot hang.
-NoMount v2.0.0 and its companion module were also previously verified on-device.

 ## Important Notice

 This kernel is intended for users who understand custom kernels, unlocked bootloaders, custom recovery environments, and device recovery procedures.